hieuvp/xpath-html/README.md

 ### `fromNode(xhtml).findElement(expression)`

-> Make a query to find an element against an XHTML.
+> Make a query to select an element against XHTML format.

 **Arguments:**